SimonRafferty/Home-Assistant-Discovery-via-REST-Buffers-Nabu-Casa-Remote-/Arduino Library/README.md

 An Arduino library for ESP32 that enables Home Assistant MQTT Discovery via REST API and input_text helpers.
 This library allows you to create and manage Home Assistant entities (switches, numbers, sensors, binary sensors) without requiring direct MQTT broker access.

+This partially removes the MQTT restriction when connecting via Nabu Casa, without compromising security (as much).

 ## Features

 - **Multiple Entity Types**: Support for switches, numbers, sensors, and binary sensors